 New Year’s Winter Craft

-Believe it or not, 2022 is right around the corner!
-After we survive the hustle and bustle of the holidays, it is time to jump into a new year!
+After you survive the hustle and bustle of the holidays, it’s time to jump into a new year!

 Help students celebrate a new year of possibility and fun with this adorable New Year winter craft and writing project.
 This is such a cute craft for students to complete, plus it allows students to brainstorm their goals for the new year!

-This New Year’s craft combines fun crafting, plus a writing project all in one.
-Add it to your New Year bulletin board to kick the year off right!
+This New Year’s craft combines fun crafting and a writing project all in one.
+Add it to your New Year bulletin board to start the year on the right foot!

-This activity is simple for you to print out and is the perfect opportunity for your students to practice their fine motor skills.
+This activity is simple to prep and is the perfect opportunity for your students to practice their fine motor skills.

 Your students will cut out the parts they need from the printed pages, and then glue them onto a colorful sheet of construction paper.
-I always love providing the body parts and hair in different colors so that students can create themsleves.
+You can provide several options for hair and skin color so that your students’ crafts can look like them!

 100th Day of School Craft

-You made it through 100 days of school, which calls for a celebration!
-What better way to celebrate 100 days of learning than with a cute craft!
+Making it through 100 days of school is always a cause for celebration!
+What better way to commemorate 100 days of learning than with a cute craft?